 Two holes are drilled into the lower portion of the bottom of the control box.
 These holes allow excess moisture to drain from your control box, particularly useful on dewy nights.
-Please do not plug these holes.
+Please do not plug or obstruct these holes.

-Removing the GTO Control Box From 1200 Mount
+Removing the GTO Control Box From the 1200GTO Mount

-The GTO control box can be removed easily from the RA axis.
+The GTO control box can be removed easily from the R.A. axis.
 It is secured by two 8-32 set screws located at the base of the GTO Servo Control Box.
 Loosen the screws with one of the hex keys from the set included with the mount.
 Lift the box up from the bottom and tilt so that it frees from the dovetail connection.